graezykev/normalise-your-git-commit-and-push/steps.md

   It's invoked by `.husky/_/husky.sh`.

+  The `npm test` in it means: You want to commit the code?
+Oh, you have to pass the test first.

 - Create the `prepare` command in `package.json` with the execution of `husky`.

   Anyone who clones your Git repo and runs `npm install` will automatically invoke the `prepare` script.
 Then, `husky` will initiate `.husky/_` and configure `.git/hooks`.